jkmrto/website/content/posts/erlang-distributed-with-docker-and-libcluster.md

 It is important to note that the nodes are not connected when starting them and they get connected when doing `Node.ping/1`.
 The next step is getting them connected at startup.

-## Automatic connection with libcluster
+## Automatic connection with Libcluster

-We just need to redefine the nodes at libcluster topologies to get nodes automatically connected at start.
+We just need to redefine the nodes at Libcluster topologies to get nodes automatically connected at start.

 ```Elixir
 #./lib/libcluster_poc.ex